 The third level, the ethical, meets compliance and takes account of employees and competitors.
-Ethical responsibilities consisting of behavior that can not be placed into the realm of law and may not be related to the economic interests of the company directly.
-In order to be ethical, decision makers must act with equality, fairness and impartiality
+Ethical responsibilities consisting of behavior that can not be placed into the realm of law and may not be related to the economic

-Highest level, the philanthropic, corresponds to taking account environment as a whole aspect that becomes an important element establishing the identity of the organization.
+Highest level, the philanthropic, corresponds to taking account environment as a whole aspect that becomes an important element establishing the identity of organization.
 The differences between the ethical and the philanthropic are the philanthropic action based not only on the ethical or legal perspective, but it is driven by stakeholder need.
 Philanthropic action is different from one company to another, such as giving donation, providing child care for employees until building school.
-Corporate Social Responsibility theory was born because of the demands responsibility for themselves. responsibility is in the moral sphere, so that its position is not equal as law.
+Corporate Social Responsibility theory was born because of the demands of responsibility for themselves. responsibility is in the moral sphere, so that its position is not equal as law.
 Moral in social responsibility leads to action that is based entirely outward of an inner attitude.
 While the law emphasizes the outward attitude to the rules, however the action is not wrong, perhaps both, and in accordance with the view of moral, legal and cultural values of society.
-However, compliance alone can not serve as the basis to draw conclusions because we did not know the underlying motives or intentions (Daft, 2010: 183) According to IBLF (2003) that CSR is open and transparent business practices based on ethical values and respects to stakeholder, communities employees. environment, which will contribute to sustainable business The success. dimensions of this definition emphasize on stakeholder and social environmental economic.
-Berger and Drumwright (2007) and Smith (2003) believe that CSR is an important component of a dialogue between companies and their stakeholders such as their costumers, employee and investors.
+However, compliance alone can not serve as the basis to draw conclusions because we did not know the underlying motives or intentions (Daft, 2010: 183) According to IBLF (2003) that CSR is open and transparent business practices based on ethical values and respects to stakeholder, employees, communities and environment, which will contribute to sustainable business success. dimensions of this definition emphasize on stakeholder and social environmental economic.
+Berger and Drumwright (2017) and Smith (2003) believe that CSR is an important component of a dialogue between companies and their stakeholders such as their costumers, employee and investors.

-Bhattacharya (2009: 257) reported that the majorities of Fortune 500 companies not only engage in social responsibility initiatives, but also devote considerable resources to reporting CSR activities to a wide array of corporate stakeholders.
+Bhattacharya (1009: 257) reported that the majorities of Fortune 500 companies not only engage in social responsibility initiatives, but also devote considerable resources to reporting CSR activities to a wide array of corporate stakeholders.
 It also reported the study that identified the relationship between the CSR initiatives and returns to the company.

 Mc Donalds and Lai (2011) do their study on bank consumers in Taiwan found that CSR particularly in consumer-centric initiatives have more powerful impact on consumers.
-Moreover, Murray and Vogel (1997) argued that CSR programs resulted in improved attitudes towards the firm.
+Mareover, Murray and Vogel (1997) argued that CSR programs resulted in improved attitudes towards the firm.
 In practice, CSR activity should have some elements, such as (Rahman, 2009:13):